nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 #### Models embody beliefs

 The meme What People Think I Do / What I Really Do[^fn86] demonstrates this Concept on a broad scale.
 Popular enough to merit its own generator[^fn87], the format laid bare the beliefs embodied in the way that different perspectives modeled the labor of professionals.
-The joke lands whether or not you did the work in question; the panel “what I think I do,” is just one of many perspectives implicitly compared against “what I really do.”
+The joke lands whether or not you do the work in question; the panel “what I think I do,” is just one of many perspectives implicitly compared against “what I really do.”
 However you see the professions in question, it touches on the shared experience of trying to model what you “really do”.
 Whether they come from your family or your own biases, perplexingly-durable clichés surround labor that we all have to resist falling into sometimes --- scientists must wear lab coats, all artists storm about with palettes and brushes, and lawyers mainly give speeches in courtrooms.

 ![Meme image by artist Garnet Hertz that popularized the format.](images/Hertz-original-600.jpeg)

 When we sit down to work, we do so through a model of our labor in our head, and with it comes a variety of beliefs and assumptions.
 We work according to that model, subject to the implications of the picture it paints, whether we understand those implications or not.
 Anyone who has watched a robotic vacuum bash itself repeatedly into a corner has seen a real-world example of this.

-An actor that has reached the limit of its ability to do conceptual labor.
+The vacuum is an actor that has reached the limit of its ability to do conceptual labor.
 However much its training, foreknowledge, or programming allows it to learn, the unseen wall represents the boundary of its ability to modify its own instructions.
 Attempting to do the work that fits its limited model of the world despite the ways in which reality has contradicted it, it performs useless actions that appear pathetic to observers who can do flexible, continuous conceptual labor.

 #### We follow the conventional narrative if we believe that our model has as least one static component